 | Lender Type | Score Needed | Typical APR | Funding Speed | Best For |

 Federal credit unions regulated by the NCUA are capped at 18% APR.
 State-chartered credit unions set their own limits, which vary.
-The main drawback: membership is required, and joining sometimes takes a few days.
-The upside: for near-prime borrowers, credit unions routinely beat any online lender on rate.
+The main drawback is that membership is required, and joining sometimes takes a few days.
+The upside.
+For near-prime borrowers, credit unions routinely beat any online lender on rate.

 Predatory Lenders